Ending a Fixed Term Tenancy

 When does a fixed term tenancy end?

-It is always a good idea to talk with the owner/agent before the expiry date to be clear about whether your tenancy will end or continue and to help avoid any confusion or disagreements.
-You should leave a forwarding address when you vacate your tenancy, otherwise you could be fined (s.
+It is always a good idea to talk with the owner/agent before the expiry date to be clear about when your tenancy will end or continue and to help avoid any confusion or disagreements.
+Please remember you must leave a forwarding address when you vacate your tenancy, otherwise you could be fined (s.
 53(3): Penalty $1000).

 Can I stay in the premises after the agreement ends?